 BT: How difficult was it to edit the raw images and create the final movie?
 How long did that take and how did you coordinate it with the music?

 Kien: It took me quite a while to organize, select, and edit just the photographs.
 After that, I spent time learning how to work with video editing software to sequence each set of images and play with the speed.

 My brother and I worked on the music after I finished a general cut of the video.
 We tried many different compositions and experimented with different combinations of scenes to get something that would fit with the scene changes.
 When we had a nearly finished song, I synced everything to the beats and we made the final adjustments from there.

 BT: After you watched the final cut of the movie did you think it would be as much of a success as it is now?

 Kien: I was very happy with the final cut and hoped that people would find it compelling enough to an entire 5-minute video and like it enough to share it with others.
 I am absolutely amazed at the success of the video and the global media attention it has received.

 BT: And finally, how does it make you feel knowing this movie has viral and inspiring others to travel?

 Kien: It’s awesome.
-I’ve been getting so many emails from people telling me their story, asking for advice, and simply writing to tell me that they loved my video and it was inspiring to watch.
-I try my best to answer every person message or at least refer them to my Travel FAQ on my site where I’ve answered some popular questions about the trip.
+I’ve been getting so many emails from people telling me their stories, asking for advice, and simply writing to tell me that they loved my video and it was inspiring to watch.
+I try my best to answer every person's message or at least refer them to my Travel FAQ on my site where I’ve answered some popular questions about the trip.